 This type of asset class gives the investor ownership in the company whose stock they’ve purchased.

 For example, when an investor buys shares of Apple Inc. they become an owner of Apple.
-As an equity investor (owner) of a company, the return on investment is closely tied to the financial health of the company — as well as the stock price of the company.
+For equity investors of a company, the return on investment is closely tied to the financial health of the company — as well as the stock price of the company.
 When the company does well, the investor may receive a dividend payment, plus the bonus of holding an appreciating stock.

 An equity investor’s return can therefore take two forms: capital appreciation and/or dividends.